-- Implement high and transparent standards of conduct in dealings with external stakeholders, including: - Abiding by the rules of EFPIA including rules laid down in the EFPIA Code - · Signing-off the national self-regulatory codes in all the countries where the Member
+- p Implement high and transparent standards of conduct in dealings with external stakeholders, including: - Abiding by the rules of EFPIA including rules laid down in the EFPIA Code

-^{23 -} DIRECTIVE 2001/83/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 November 2001 on the Community code relating to medicinal products for human use.
+^{20 -} DIRECTIVE 2001/83/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 November 2001 on the Community code relating to medicinal products for human use.

-Company operates, and confirm that it is bound by such member association's code (including any applicable sanctions that may be imposed there under);

-• Each Member Company must appoint at least one senior employee who shall be responsible for supervising the company and its subsidiaries to ensure that the standards of the Applicable Code(s) are met.
+- Signing-off the national self-regulatory codes in all the countries where the Member Company operates, and confirm that it is bound by such member association's code (including any applicable sanctions that may be imposed there under); - Each Member Company must appoint at least one senior employee who shall be responsible for supervising the company and its subsidiaries to ensure that the standards of the Applicable Code(s) are met.

-For application of the EFPIA Code, the term "company" shall mean any legal entity that organises or sponsors promotion, or engages in interactions with healthcare professionals covered by an Applicable Code, which takes place within Europe, whether such entity be a parent company (e.g. the headquarters, principal office, or controlling company of a commercial enterprise), subsidiary company or any other form of enterprise or organisation.24
+For application of the EFPIA Code, the term"company" shall mean any legal entity that organises or sponsors promotion, or engages in interactions with healthcare professionals covered by an Applicable Code, which takes place within Europe, whether such entity be a parent company (e.g. the headquarters, principal office, or controlling company of a commercial enterprise), subsidiary company or any other form of enterprise or organisation.21